 But there’s more to it than that.
 There are major structural reasons for our partisanship.
 It’s in the game theory.

-Here’s an example: even if a candidate only gets 51% of their district’s vote, they still win.
-Now they speak for the whole district, even those who didn’t vote for them.
+Consider that even if a candidate only gets 51% of their district’s vote, they still win.
+Now they speak for the whole district, including those who didn’t vote for them.

 This leads to extra high-stakes elections.
 You either win and get it all, or you lose and go home with nothing.
 No wonder campaigns can become so nasty (even when they’re supposed to be on the same team).
 No wonder politicians take money from groups they’d otherwise not owe favors.